BMadir/Natural-Convection-and-Phase-Change/README.md

 ![CUDA](https://img.shields.io/badge/CUDA-12.4-green)
 -->

-We consider a three-dimensional solid–liquid system governed by a unified formulation capable of describing both natural convection in the liquid phase and phase-change phenomena at the solid–liquid interface.
-The model combines the incompressible Navier–Stokes equations with the Boussinesq approximation for buoyancy-driven flows and a temperature-transforming formulation of the energy equation to account for latent heat effects during melting and solidification.
+We consider a solid–liquid system placed in a 2D domain $\Omega$.
+The dimensionless system of equations to be solved in both liquid and solid regions is based on the incompressible Navier–Stokes equations, with Boussinesq approximation for buoyancy effects, and a temperature transforming model for the energy equation:

-The dimensionless governing equations, solved over the entire computational domain, are given by

 $$
 \begin{aligned}